Central Milton Keynes: West of Marlborough Street, east of Saxon Gate: the main retail/service/entertainment district

 This area is defined by the Marlborough Street (V8, B4034) to the north-east, the Saxon Gate (Saxon Street, V7) to the south-west, Portway (H5, A509) to the north-west and Childs Way (H6) to the south-east.
 The core retail district is further delimited by Silbury and Avebury Boulevards, with civic and office developments outside the Boulevards.

 The retail district includes thecentre:mk and Midsummer Place (the covered high streets that are the Central Milton Keynes shopping centres).

 The Secklow Mound (the original Anglo-Saxon centre of the district), the central library, civic offices of Milton Keynes City Council and other commercial offices are on the north side of Silbury Boulevard, which separates them from the shops.
-Midsummer Boulevard runs along the south side of the Centre:MK, separating the shops from the theatre, art gallery, Theatre District, the Xscape building, pubs, sports shops and other leisure facilities.
-The civic offices were designed by FaulknerBrowns Architects and completed in 1979.
+Midsummer Boulevard runs along the south side of the Centre:MK, separating the shops from the theatre, the municipal art gallery, Theatre District, the Xscape building, pubs, sports shops and other leisure facilities.